defi-wonderland/prophet-core/README.md

 ## Contributors

-Optimistic Oracle was built with ❤️ by [DeFi Wonderland](https://defi.sucks).
+Optimistic Oracle was built with ❤️ by [Wonderland](https://defi.sucks).

-DeFi Wonderland is a team of top Web3 researchers, developers, and operators who believe that the future needs to be open-source, permissionless, and decentralized.
+Wonderland is a team of top Web3 researchers, developers, and operators who believe that the future needs to be open-source, permissionless, and decentralized.

-[DeFi sucks](https://defi.sucks), but DeFi Wonderland is here to make it better.
+[DeFi sucks](https://defi.sucks), but Wonderland is here to make it better.